 What is there to do?

-There are always social and communal activities going on throughout our sheltered housing schemes.
+There are social and communal activities going on throughout our retirement and extra care schemes.
 We will support residents in organising events and we always want to hear new ideas.
 Most schemes have their own social club committees.

 How do I apply?

-If you are a Catalyst tenant please contact us and we’ll help you complete a transfer form.
-You will then will be assessed by a sheltered scheme manager to make sure that sheltered housing is right for you.
+If you are a Catalyst resident please contact us and we’ll help you complete a transfer form.
+You will then will be assessed by a retirement and extra care scheme manager to make your choice is right for you.

-Catalyst has 16 sheltered housing or extra care facilities in London and the south east.
+We have retirement and extra care facilities in Bedfordshire, Hertfordshire London and the south east.
 Contact your nearest scheme manager to find out more.